 - Amirabad West Breakwater

 - Date unknown.
 Active; focal plane about 12 m (39 ft); light characteristic unknown.
 Approx. 8 m (26 ft) square pyramidal concrete tower, painted green.
-No photo available, but the shadow of the tower is visible in Google's satellite view.
+No photo available, but the shadow of the tower is visible in Bing's satellite view.
 The Port of Amirabad is a modern port located 34 km (21 mi) northeast of the provincial capital of Sari.
 It is Iran's only port on the Caspian that is connected to the national railroad system, so it plays a major role in the country's international trade.
 Located at the end of the west breakwater of Amirabad.
 Site status unknown.
+Operator: Amirabad Port.